 The south bearing assembly can be left to freely move or pivot on the base as it is only supporting the load vertically.

-The next stage will be motorising the platform, completing the base board and setting up the mount for observing.
+The next stage is be motorising the platform, completing the base board and setting up the mount for observing.

 Commercial motor drives for telescope mounts are available for projects like this, but they can be expensive.

 They use sophisticated stepper motors, which move by very small, predictable increments.